 To determine whether the coaxial heater was heating the column with acceptable uniformity, we used two methods.

-Firstly we acquired thermal images of the coaxial heater, using a FLIR T660 infrared camera
+Firstly, we acquired thermal images of the coaxial heater, using a FLIR T660 infrared camera.

 Secondly, for experiments in determining temperature gradients, a thermocouple probe was constructed as described above, except that the probe contained two thermocouples, 330 mm apart, equidistant from the ends.